 Barb Cole, DVM

-Dr. Cole began practicing at Aurora Animal Clinic in April 2008.
+Dr. Cole began practicing at Aurora Animal Hospital in April 2008.
 She received her Doctor of Veterinary Medicine at the Western College of Veterinary Medicine, University of Saskatchewan, in 1999.
 She initially moved from Canada to Juneau in the year of 2000 and arrived in Fairbanks in 2008.
 Dr. Cole is certified for PennHip radiographs and her special interests are Orthopedics, Ophthalmology, Rehabilitation, and Endocrine Disorders.

-On January 2012, Dr. Cole became the proud, owner of Aurora Animal Clinic.
+On January 2012, Dr. Cole became the proud, owner of Aurora Animal Hospital.
 For fun, she enjoys nurturing her daughter, knitting, dog agility, and hockey.
 The Coles’ pack of animals includes a Brittany Spaniel “Raymond”, as well as Labrador Retrievers “Sarge”, “Ziggy”, and “Rita”, and a kitty named “Leo”.

 Molly Yazwinski, DVM

-Dr. Yazwinski is proud to call Fairbanks home and to be a part of the veterinary team at Aurora Animal Clinic.
+Dr. Yazwinski is proud to call Fairbanks home and to be a part of the veterinary team at Aurora Animal Hospital.
 She grew up in western Massachusetts, attended Middlebury College, Vermont for her Bachelor’s Degree and spent 4 years living in interior Alaska before returning to the east coast for veterinary school.

 Dr. Yazwinski graduated from Cornell University College with her Doctorate of Veterinary Medicine in May 2012.
 Dr. Yazwinski has a variety of veterinary interests including preventative medicine, sports medicine, rehabilitation and nutrition.